 - (a) Functions.
-The Metro Regional Waste Advisory Committee will: - (1) Provide input on certain legislative and administrative actions that the Metro Council or Chief Operating Officer will consider related to implementation of the 2030 Regional Waste Plan. - (2) Provide input on certain policies, programs and projects that implement actions in the 2030 Regional Waste Plan. - (3) Review and provide input on the status of implementation of the 2030 Regional Waste Plan. - (b) Membership. - (1) Five representatives from city or county governments in the Metro region. - (2) Three individuals representing the interests of communities of color and other historically marginalized groups. - (3) One individual representing the interests of environmental or health advocates. - (4) One user of the solid waste system. - (5) One representative from the Oregon Department of Environmental Quality (DEQ). - (6) The Oregon Refuse and Recycling Association's Metro area regional director.
+The Metro Regional Waste Advisory Committee will: - (1) Provide input on certain legislative and administrative actions that the Metro Council or Chief Operating Officer will consider related to implementation of the 2030 Regional Waste Plan. - (2) Provide input on certain policies, programs and projects that implement actions in the 2030 Regional Waste Plan.

+- (3) Review and provide input on the status of implementation of the 2030 Regional Waste Plan. - (4) Review and provide input on Waste Prevention and Environmental Services budget and fee development to implement the 2030 Regional Waste Plan. - (b) Membership. - (1) Two Metro Councilors, with one serving as the Committee Chair and one as the Committee Vice Chair. - (2) Five representatives from city or county governments in the Metro region. - (3) Three individuals representing the interests of communities of color and other historically marginalized groups. - (4) One individual representing the interests of environmental or health advocates. - (5) One user of the garbage and recycling system. - (6) One representative from the Oregon Department of Environmental Quality (DEQ). - (7) The Oregon Refuse and Recycling Association's Metro area regional director or representative for a collection company that serves the Metro region. - (8) One representative from a permitted private transfer station serving the Metro region. - (9) One representative from a permitted private material recovery facility serving the Metro region. - (10) One representative from a reuse organization within the Metro region. - (c) Committee Chair and Vice Chair.
+The Metro Council President will designate the Chair and Vice Chair. - (d) Appointment of Members.
-TOTAL MEMBERS

-- (c) Committee Chair.
-The Chief Operating Officer will designate the Chair. - (d) Appointment of Members. - (1) Local government members: a jurisdiction's presiding executive must nominate a member, subject to appointment by the Metro Council President and confirmation by the Metro Council. - (2) DEQ member: DEQ's presiding executive must nominate a member, subject to appointment by the Metro Council President and confirmation by the Metro Council.

-- (3) The Oregon Refuse and Recycling Association's member: the member is subject to appointment by the Metro Council President and confirmation by the Metro Council. - (4) Remaining members: Metro will establish a public application process, and nominees are subject to appointment by the Metro Council President and confirmation by the Metro Council.

-(e) Member Terms of Office.

-- (1) The local government members will serve for a term of two (2) years.
-A member may be reappointed for additional terms of one (1) to two (2) years through the appointment process set forth above. - (2) The DEQ member will serve until a replacement is nominated by the DEQ executive. - (3) The Oregon Refuse and Recycling Association's Metro area regional director will serve for a term of two (2) years.
-The regional director may be reappointed for additional terms through the appointment process set forth above. - (4) The remaining members will serve for a term of two (2) years.
-A member may serve for a second term of two (2) years.
+- (1) City and county government members: a jurisdiction's presiding executive will nominate a member, subject to appointment by the Metro Council President and confirmation by the Metro Council. - (2) DEQ member: DEQ's presiding executive will nominate a member, subject to appointment by the Metro Council President and confirmation by the Metro Council. - (3) The Oregon Refuse and Recycling Association's member or collection representative: the member is subject to appointment by the Metro Council President and confirmation by the Metro Council. - (4) Remaining members: Metro will establish a public application process, and nominees are subject to appointment by the Metro Council President and confirmation by the Metro Council. - (e) Member Terms of Office. - (1) The city and county government members will serve for a term of two years.
+A member may be reappointed for additional terms of one to two years through the appointment process set forth above. - (2) The DEQ member will serve until a replacement is nominated by the DEQ executive. - (3) The remaining members will serve for a term of two years.
+A member may serve for a second term of two years. - (f) Meetings. - (1) The Committee will meet on a schedule determined by the Chair in consultation with members. - (2) Members should be present at and participate in all regular meetings.

-(f) Meetings.

-- (1) The Committee will meet on a schedule determined by the Chair in consultation with members. - (2) Members should be present at and participate in all regular meetings.
 The Chair may ask members who are unable to attend consistently to resign.